chapmanb/o8/README.markdown

-# Roustabout: variant visualization and analysis
+# o8: genetic changes we can believe in

-Roustabout handles the hard work of organizing and visualizing genetic variants, providing a web-based platform to interactively explore and analyze human variation data.
+o8 handles the hard work of organizing and visualizing genetic variants, providing a web-based platform to interactively explore and analyze human variation data.
 It easily interoperates with analysis frameworks like [Galaxy][7] and [GenomeSpace][8] to supplement existing tools with a reactive, intuitive way to identify biologically relevant changes.

-Roustabout is easy to setup and run on your own infrastructure, and a [demonstration server][2] is available to explore the system capabilities.
+o8 is easy to setup and run on your own infrastructure, and a [demonstration server][2] is available to explore the system capabilities.
 It is an open source, freely available platform built on top of existing
 software: